Choosing the Right Surveying Data Collectors: Top Models Reviewed

 5. Trimble TDC6 Handheld Data Collector ($1,099.00)

 The Trimble TDC6 is a good surveying data collector.
 However, some other GPS and Bluetooth devices are better for construction sites.
-This adaptable yet compact tablet allows contractors and construction managers to work with complex 3D data sets.
+This adaptable yet compact tablet enables contractors and construction managers to work with complex 3D datasets.
 Connecting with receivers and total stations is important.

 This data collector also allows communication with the office.
 This helps get quick approvals and plan changes.
-This is provided through an Android operating system backed up by a 2.7 GHz processor with 6 GB RAM.
+This is provided on an Android operating system powered by a 2.7 GHz processor and 6 GB of RAM.

 Features: